lykalabrada/lykalabrada.github.io/README.md

-- You can view projects I've worked on before in this link: https:lykalabrada.github.io
+- You can view projects I've worked on before in this link: [Learn more about Lyka Labrada](https:lykalabrada.github.io)
 - My latest resume is also included